omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ![Image](../doc_files/plugin_images/LocalContexts_footerPublic.png)

-Note that Local Contexts labels and notices are designed to apply to materials of Indigenous interest.
+Note that Local Contexts Labels and Notices are designed to apply to materials of Indigenous interest.
 If your Omeka site or institution as a whole does not fit this definition, we do not recommend you use the site footer.
-Only apply LC notices and labels to relevant items and exhibits.
+Only apply LC Notices and Labels to relevant items and exhibits.

 ### Apply projects to Omeka items